Claire221/Across-The-Ages/README.md

 - As a user I want to be able to view product
 - As a user I want to be able to search products
+- As a user I want to be able to add items to my bag
 - As a user I want to be able create a profile
 - As a user I want to be able to view purcahse history
 - As a user I want to be able to view suggested products